-• Describing objects, events or experiences related to one's immediate environment using simple phrases and sentences.
+Monologue: Describing objects, events or experiences related to one's immediate environment using simple phrases and sentences.

-- To ask for and give information related to one's immediate environment. - Making simple purchases in shops or obtaining services that one requires
+Dialogue: To ask for and give information related to one's immediate environment.
+Making simple purchases in shops and obtaining services that one requires.

-- Guided writing will include activities such as, writing informal emails, letters, messages, invitations, - Describing objects/events/experiences.
+Guided writing will include activities such as, writing informal emails, letters, messages, invitations, describing objects/events/experiences.

-Any of the following textbooks may be prescribed and will be partially completed.
+Any of the following books may be prescribed and will be partially completed.